Canucks vs. Kraken Player Props Betting Odds

 - Assists Prop: 0.5 (Over Odds: -133, Under Odds: +100)

-Elias Pettersson has 27 total points for Vancouver, with eight goals and 19 assists.
+Elias Pettersson's 28 points this season have come via eight goals and 20 assists.

 Pettersson Recent Games